 We can represent this decimal expansion on the number line through the process of successive magnification.

-Step 1: Represent 0.6 on the number line.
+Step 1: Locate 0.6 on the number line.
 0.6 lies between 0 and 1 on the number line.

-By magnifying the numbers between two other numbers on the number line, we can represent a terminating decimal expansion of rational numbers easily.
+By magnifying the numbers between two other numbers on the number line, we can represent the decimal expansion of rational numbers easily.